-Many students have problems with properly handling issues with "SELF\TYPE".
-5% of the grade are dependent only on whether SELF\TYPE has been handled properly, and in no other place will deductions be made, if some problem with SELF\TYPE arises.
+Grad Student Only: Many students have problems with properly handling issues with "SELF\TYPE".
+4% of the grade is dependent only on whether SELF\TYPE has been handled properly, and in no other place will deductions be made, if some problem with SELF\TYPE arises.